macarc/PipeScore/README.md

 ## A bagpipe notation app

-PipeScore's "killer feature" is reactive gracenotes - pipe embellishments that automatically update when you change the note that they are on.
+PipeScore is designed around reactive gracenotes - pipe embellishments that automatically update when you change the note that they are on.
 This means gracenotes can be added in sets (e.g. 'add a doubling to this note') rather than the user having to individually pick the correct one.

 ![GIF of reactive gracenote](dragging-gracenote.gif)